menandmice/terraform-provider-menandmice/docs/index.md

     menandmice = {
       # # uncomment for terraform 0.13 and higher
       #version = "~> 0.2",
       source = "local/menandmice",
     }
   }
 }
-provider menandmice {
+provider "menandmice" {
-  endpoint = "https://mandm.example.net" # can also be set with MENANDMICE_ENDPOINT environment variable
+  endpoint   = "https://micetro.example.net" # can also be set with MENANDMICE_ENDPOINT environment variable
-  username = "apiuser"           # can also be set with MENANDMICE_USERNAME environment variable password = "secret"           # can also be set with MENANDMICE_PASSWORD environment variable tls_verify= false              # can also be set with MENANDMICE_TLS_VERIFY environment variable }
+  username   = "apiuser"                     # can also be set with MENANDMICE_USERNAME environment variable password   = "secret"                      # can also be set with MENANDMICE_PASSWORD environment variable tls_verify = false                         # can also be set with MENANDMICE_TLS_VERIFY environment variable }
 ```